AR-js-org/AR.js-Docs/docs/location-based-with-three/part2.md

 The device orientation tracker updates the camera, so we need to pass it in as an argument.

-Also note how we update the device orientation tracker in our rendering functiom, so that new readings from the sensors are accounted for:
+Also note how we update the device orientation tracker in our rendering function, so that new readings from the sensors are accounted for:

 ```javascript
 deviceOrientationControls.update();